-Trajectory Validation 5.9
+5.9 Trajectory Validation

-Across this work, 4 different dynamics models have been used.
-At first the simple 3 degrees of freedom point mass explained in section 4.1, secondly, the full and complex six degrees of freedom derived in chapter 5, and last but not least, the linearized model together with its discretized just shown for MPC.
-To check the validity of the trajectory that comes out from this work, is to compare them with appropriate benchmarks.
-Unfortunately the Pegasus launcher does not have any trajectory or precise mission profile available, just some rough numbers regarding the expected staging altitudes and velocities.
+Across this work, 4 different dynamics have been used.
+At first the simple 3 degrees of freedom point mass explained in section 4.1, secondly, the full and complex six degrees of freedom derived in chapter 5, and last but not least, the linearized model together with its discretized just shown for MPC purposes.
+A nice way to check the validity of the trajectory that comes out from this work, is to compare them with something as similar as possible.
+Unfortunately the Pegasus launcher does not have any trajectory or precise mission profile available, just some rough number regarding the expected staging altitudes and velocities.
 Even the LauncherOne does not have any of those, maybe they can arrive later on when the launcher becomes fully operational.

 One alternative to prove the validity of those trajectories, is to integrate those models with the same initial conditions and look how they compare to each other.
-3 different tests have been performed, the first using no TVC deflection and normal aerodynamic forces not considered, the second with a TVC control law applied and still no lift force, and last with TVC and all the aerodynamic forces considered.
-Table 5.2 shows all the tests in more details.
+3 different tests have been performed, the first using no tvc deflection and normal aerodynamic forces not considered, the second with a tvc control law applied and still no lift force, and last with tvc and all the aerodynamic forces considered.